strzelca/Polina-Personal-Site/content/projects/uefi-sb-over-m2/index.md

 <!--more-->

-This wasn't simple, U-Boot documentation it's hard to understand (same argument spread across different pages), or lacks of necessary information.
+This wasn't simple, U-Boot documentation is hard to understand (same argument spread across different pages), or lacks of necessary information.

 Before talking about the steps, we must know how Linux is (or can be, because there are also FIT images) booted on Apple Silicon (and similar in other embedded platforms).